top of page

 • Indigenous self-determination

+…is the only lawful, ethical, and globally aligned pathway forward.
 This brief establishes the legal foundation, the funding rationale, and the community-led model for a new era of justice-centered development in Jamaica.

 Comments